Darius Perry

-Darius Perry (born March 13, 1999) is an American professional basketball player who last played for Zastal Zielona Góra in the Polish Basketball League (PLK).
+Darius James Perry (born March 13, 1999) is an American professional basketball player for Riesen Ludwigsburg of the Basketball Bundesliga (BBL).
 He has previously played college basketball for the UCF Knights of the American Athletic Conference (AAC), and the Louisville Cardinals.

 High school career

 Perry played basketball for Mount Vernon Presbyterian School in Sandy Springs, Georgia as a freshman.
 For his sophomore season, he transferred to Wheeler High School in Marietta, Georgia, and helped his team capture the Class 6A state title.
 As a junior, Perry averaged 15 points and 4.3 assists per game.
 In his senior season, he averaged 20.2 points, 5.1 assists, 4.3 rebounds and 3.1 steals per game, and helped Wheeler reach the Class 6A state quarterfinals.
 A consensus four-star recruit, he committed to playing college basketball for Louisville, choosing the Cardinals over an offer from Georgia, among others.

 College career

 As a freshman at Louisville, Perry averaged 3.9 points and 1.5 assists per game.
 He averaged 5.4 points and 1.5 assists per game as a sophomore.
 On November 10, 2019, Perry recorded 10 points, 12 assists and five rebounds in a 78–55 win over Youngstown State.
 On January 25, 2020, he had a season-high 19 points and five rebounds in an 80–62 win over Clemson.
 In his junior season, he averaged 5.2 points and 2.5 assists per game.
 After the season, Perry transferred to UCF.
 On February 10, 2021, he posted a career-high 27 points in a 61–60 loss to Wichita State.
 As a senior, Perry averaged 14.7 points, 3.6 rebounds and 3.4 assists per game, earning Third Team All-American Athletic Conference (AAC) honors.
 He declared for the 2021 NBA draft before opting to return to UCF for his fifth season of eligibility, granted by the NCAA due to the COVID-19 pandemic.